Sejong Insider

 Why Knowing the Conversion Is Not Enough

-Being able to convert decimal odds to fractional odds does not resolve the issue.
-Conversion preserves value, but it does not preserve perception.
+Converting decimal odds to fractional odds (or vice versa) preserves value but not perception.
 People continue to react differently even when they know the formats are equivalent.
-Interpretation precedes reflection.
-Format produces immediate meaning, while mathematical understanding follows later.
-This is why framing effects persist even in informed users.
+Format produces immediate meaning; mathematical reflection comes later.
+This is why framing effects persist even among informed users.

 The Real Difference Is Psychological